MehrdadSamadishadlou/R_for_Biologists/index.md

 </p>

 <p style='text-align: justify;'>
 This course, conducted in collaboration with the Research Development & Coordination Center (RDCC) and Student Research Committee (SRC) of Tabriz University of Medical Sciences, is open for registration.
-Please follow the link to the RDCC workshops website for more information and to sign up:  .
+Please follow the link to the RDCC workshops website for more information and to sign up: <a href="https://rdcc.tbzmed.ac.ir/" target="_blank"><button>RDCC</button></a>
 </p>